marcusgia2505/classEx_doc/docs/Elements.rst

 Input element
 ~~~~~~~~~~~~~

 In this element, you can insert several input fields.
-These are numbered #1, #2, ….
-You can add input fields by clicking on *add new input field*.
-The input fields are displayed one after each other.
+These are numbered #1, #2,… You can add input fields by clicking on *add new input field*.
+The input fields are displayed one after another.
 Input elements always provide a submit button automatically.
 In the following, the different types of input fields are described in more detail.

 The following settings are available for every input field: